Mark Stephenson

 Species: Common Yellowthroat Warbler

-Common Yellowthroat at Beaver pond, oil on panel, 12x12in, 2023.
+Common Yellowthroat at Beaver pond, by Mark Stephenson, oil on panel, 12x12in, 2023.

-Contact me if you are interested
+Available contact me if you are interested

 All references for these paintings are from birds I've seen and photographed.